djhshih/exercise-mol-biol/README.md

 # Exercises for Molecular Biology

+Submit your answers with the questions included as a PDF file (3 pages max).

 ## Scenario A

 A ovarian cancer sample (100 mg) was homogenized in 1 mL of TRIZOL reagent in a 1.5 mL tube.
-After adding 0.2 mL volume of chloroform, the tube was vortexed, incubated, and centrifuged at 12,000g for 15 min.
+After adding 0.2 mL volume of chloroform, the tube was vortexed, incubated, and centrifuged at 200g for 15 min.
-A total of three phases are now visible in the tube.
+You expect to see three phases in the tube.

 1. Which phase contains the RNA?
 Which phase contain protein?
 Why?

 2. How can RNA be extracted from here?

-3. Describe the steps after RNA extraction to make a mRNA library for sequencing.

 ## Scenario B